webis-de/sigir20-sampling-bias-due-to-near-duplicates-in-learning-to-rank/README.md

 [![Issues](https://img.shields.io/github/issues/webis-de/sigir-sampling-bias-ltr?style=flat-square)](https://github.com/webis-de/sigir-sampling-bias-ltr/issues)
 [![License](https://img.shields.io/github/license/webis-de/sigir-sampling-bias-ltr?style=flat-square)](LICENSE)

-# sigir-sampling-bias-ltr
+# Sampling Bias Due to Near-Duplicates in Learning to Rank

 This repository contains data and source code for reproducing results of the paper:
-**Sampling Bias Due to Near-Duplicates in Learning to Rank**
+_Sampling Bias Due to Near-Duplicates in Learning to Rank_ from [SIGIR 2020](https://sigir.org/sigir2020/)

 The source code is released under terms of the [MIT License](LICENSE).

 ## Reference